How to Use Personal Stories in a Harvard Master of Laws Application: My Experience

 Introduction

+A few things to keep in mind.
 First, difficult life circumstances, on their own, do not entitle you to admission to the program or a scholarship.
-What matters is the becoming, the overcoming (I discuss this more in another post here).
+What matters is the becoming, the overcoming (I discuss this in detail here).

 It might sound harsh, but it’s true.
 When referring to personal circumstances in your graduate application, the guiding question must always be: Is this relevant?
 Does it strengthen your argument about why you’re applying for a master's degree?
 Does it show how you’ve grown and matured as a result of these experiences?
 Does it demonstrate how you’ve used those lessons for your benefit?